cyanskies/another-toml-cpp/README.md

 # Another TOML
 Another TOML is a cpp parser and writer for TOML v1.0.
-Another TOML passes the tests at `BurntSushi/toml-test`.
+Another TOML passes the tests at `BurntSushi/toml-test`(as of v1.2.0).

 Another TOML can be used to parse toml files without exceptions, as long as you call the functions to confirm that nodes are valid and the expected kind of toml element or value type.